wiseman-timelord/Ubuntu25-TweakInstall/README.md

 - GPU setup provides options for AMDGPU (Non-ROCm and ROCm), NVIDIA, and Intel GPU drivers and optimizations for graphics performance.
 (Both)
 - The main menu dynamically updates with the status of each installation step for user clarity.
 (Both)
 - Option to implement Windows-like commands such as dir, copy, move, del, md, rd, cls, type, where, echo, shutdown, and restart for familiar terminal use.
 (Both)
-- Option to disable sudo password prompts, AppArmor, and password complexity requirements to mimic Windows-like behavior (e.g., disabling UAC and Software Protection for ease of administration).
+- Option to disable sudo password prompts, and password complexity requirements to mimic Windows-like behavior (e.g., disabling UAC and Software Protection for ease of administration).
 (Both)
 - User folder configurations allow individual folder tweaks (e.g., Desktop, Downloads) with current paths displayed, supporting reset to defaults for personalized file organization.
 (Both)

 ### Preview: